Offering a beautiful, safe and hospitable space is central to the heart of the the Aurora Commons.

 Elizabeth studied Nonprofit Management at the University of Washington and has certificates in grant writing and volunteer management.
 Elizabeth has 5 years work experience in business management followed by 5 years as a site-coordinator for a local arts and environmental nonprofit serving at-risk youth.
 She has been with the Aurora Commons for three years, first as a volunteer, then as the Director of Operations, and finally as the Executive Director.

-DIRECTOR OF PROGRAMS & CO-FOUNDER
+DIRECTOR OF HEALTH & WOMEN'S INITIATIVES, CO-FOUNDER

 Lisa earned her B.A. in Recreational Therapy in 2002 from Calvin College, and her Masters of Theology and Culture in 2011 from the Seattle School of Theology and Psychology.
 Lisa was the co-founder of the Green Bean, a non-profit coffeehouse in North Seattle.
 Lisa has been building community among those on the margins for over ten years.
 Her dream for Humanity is for us all to live as though we belong to one another.
 She has a passion for curating spaces and stewarding relationships in order to help birth a bit of beauty along the north end of Aurora Avenue here in Seattle.
 She is reminded of that beauty, and the mystical, imaginative, absurd love of God when she looks at her daughter, Cedar Harrow, son Kippling and when she is loved and forgiven by her husband Andy.

-DIRECTOR OF COMMUNITY LIFE & CO-FOUNDER
+DIRECTOR OF COMMUNITY ENGAGEMENT, CO-FOUNDER

 Karen has lived in the Seattle neighborhood of Greenwood for over ten years.
 She is a graduate of Liberty University (BA Religion) and in 2013 completed the Lay Leader Counseling Certificate from the Seattle School of Theology and Psychology.
 Karen has been a Licensed Massage Therapist since 2005 and specializes in work specific to women who have experience trauma and/or abuse.
 As well as starting two successful small businesses, Karen served as an Americorps volunteer along Aurora Avenue in in North Seattle for two years where she received training in Asset Based Community Development.